alicewriteswrongs/gpg_workshop/gpg.markdown

 ##Fetch keys

-We can also fetch keys from the intarwebs usings gpg:
+We can also fetch keys from the intarwebs using GPG:

 `gpg --fetch-keys 'url'`